All living organisms are divided into three domains:

 |Facultative anaerobe||Growth is possible with or without oxygen.|

 Bacteria are capable of exchanging genetic material with other bacteria.
-Due to the fact that bacteria can integrate foreign DNA into their own genome, they can re-combine their existing gene pool.
-This way, different bacteria strains can transfer genetic properties among each other.
+Because bacteria can integrate foreign DNA into their own genome, they can recombine their existing gene pool.
+In this way, different bacteria strains can transfer genetic properties among each other.

 - Conjugation: parasexual transfer through contact via F pili